Kosher foods: Pikuach nefesh

 The laws of kashrut can be broken for pikuach nefesh (preservation of human life).
 For example, a patient is allowed to eat non-kosher food if it is essential for recovery, or where the person would otherwise starve.

 Tainted food

 The Talmud adds to the biblical regulations a prohibition against consuming poisoned animals.
 Similarly, Yoreh De'ah prohibits the drinking of water, if the water had been left uncovered overnight in an area where there might be snakes, on the basis that a snake might have left its venom in the water.
 In a place where there aren't usually snakes, this prohibition does not apply.

 Fish and meat

 The Talmud and Yoreh De'ah suggest that eating meat and fish together may cause tzaraath.
 Strictly Orthodox Jews thus avoid combining the two, while Conservative Jews may or may not.
+According to Orthodox Halacha, this restriction differs from that of mixing dairy and meat in a number of ways.
+While dairy and meat products may not be processed using the same equipment without undergoing a koshering process inbetween, this is not so with meat and fish provided the equipment is clean.
+Additionally, according to many authorities, Pareve (neutral) mixtures containing small amounts of fish, may be combined with meat, and there is no requirement to wait between eating one and the other.

 Kosherfest

 Each year, 5,000 food industry vendors, kosher certification agencies, journalists and other professionals gathered in New York City with kosher food available from 300 attendees at an expo called KosherFest.

 The expo closed after 2022 and was replaced by another event called Kosher-Palooza.